 (Radio/Podcast) This American Life, A Prairie Home Companion, Wait Wait Don't Tell Me, Car Talk

 (TV) The Newsroom, MASH, 30 Rock, Futurama, South Park, This American Life (TAL was short lived on TV, but episode one of season two is my favorite episode of anything, ever.
 It's on Netflix, but I must warn you that you might cry tears of saddness, and laugh for joy at the same time.
-It's a real emotional rollercoaster.), The Daily Show, NOVA, Steven Universe
+It's a real emotional rollercoaster.), NOVA, Steven Universe

 • Nature (as in going out and experiencing it)